AAClause/nvda-OpenAI/readme.md

 To further improve your interaction with the interface, please take note of the following:

-- The multiline "System", "History", and "Prompt" fields come equipped with context menus filled with commands that can be quickly executed using keyboard shortcuts.
+- The multiline "System prompt", "Messages", and "Prompt" fields come equipped with context menus filled with commands that can be quickly executed using keyboard shortcuts.
+It is the same for the models list.
   These shortcuts are active when the relevant field is in focus.
   For example, the keys 'j' and 'k' allow you to navigate to the previous and next messages, respectively, when the focus is on the History field.